- Introduction to the Montessori Academic Curriculum

 - Elementary Library/Technology Curriculum

 Are you familiar with the Montessori curriculum?
-This brief background and philosophy will help you better understand the Montessori Method.
-Dr Maria Montessori identified “sensitive periods” during a child’s life during which time a child is exquisitely sensitive to the development of certain skills.
+Dr Maria Montessori was able to identify “sensitive periods” during a child’s life during which time a child is sensitive to the development of certain skills.
 (Today’s scientists call these times “windows of opportunity”.)
 She also observed that a child learns each skill best in isolation of other skills with real-life applications and with increasing difficulty and repetition.
 Finally, she advocated “following the child”; that is, giving the right lesson at the right time and allowing the child to participate in his/her own progress.
-Maria Montessori added a specific continuum of lessons (organized in a spiral fashion from level to level) and specific learning materials to the basic philosophy and instruction that she advocated.
+Maria Montessori developed a continuum of lessons (organized in a spiral fashion from level to level) and specific learning materials tailored to the basic philosophy and instruction that she advocated.

-The Montessori curriculum is integrated in the sense that concepts are presented across the curriculum.
-One outcome of this approach is that children have repeated opportunities within different contexts to practice the skills; another is that this approach emphasizes the interconnectedness of disciplines.
+The Montessori curriculum is an integrated approach where diverse concepts are presented across the curriculum and in different ways as the children progress through the grades.
+One outcome of this approach is that children have repeated opportunities within different contexts to practice skills being learned; another is that this approach emphasizes the interconnectedness of disciplines.

 TMS uses as its curricular base, the Montessori Scope and Sequence from The Montessori Foundation written by Tim Seldin.
 This curriculum meets the requirements of the Pennsylvania Academic Standards.